 Freddie Gibbs performed to a sold out crowd at Toronto’s Velvet Underground

 Gibbs has had himself a year.
-He dropped the aforementioned Freddie in the summer, and on Halloween dropped Fetti with Curren$y.
-Both are classics and distinct from one another sharing only one quality: Gibb’s menacing and gruff baritone voice.
-The production duties on Freddie fell to another man having himself a hell of a year, Kenny Beats, while Alchemist held down Fetti proving that Gibbs is just as comfortable rapping over huge, lush trap beats as he is over dusty, ’70s soul samples.
+He dropped the aforementioned Freddie in the summer, and on Halloween dropped Fetti, a collaboration with New Orleans rapper Curren$y and The Alchemist.
+Both are classics and distinct from one another, sharing only one quality: Gibb’s menacing and gruff baritone voice.
+The production duties on Freddie fell to another man having himself a hell of a year, Kenny Beats, while Alchemist held down Fetti: proving that Gibbs is just as comfortable rapping over huge, lush trap beats as he is over dusty, ’70s soul samples.
 There is something to be said for a rapper who is able to flow over any beat without losing the sound that makes them so unique.
 Gibbs is such a rapper.